arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?

-####[[↑]](#toc) <a name='open'>Open Questions:</a>
-* What did you learn this week?
-* List the last 5 books you read.
-* Why are Quora's answers better than Yahoo Answers' ones?
-* Imagine there's a perfect clone of yourself.
-Imagine that that clone is your boss.
-Would you like to work for him/her?
-* Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice
-* What makes good code good?
-* Why do people resist change?
-* Why is writing software difficult?
-What makes maintaining software hard?

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>
 * What's the output of this Javascript function?